 DESIGN CONSIDERATIONS

 The temporal relationship between medication exposure and medical events is key to assessing a possible causal relationship between a drug and an adverse event [2].
-The visual presentation of temporal medical data has been widely studied [1], [3]; the frequent conclusion is that population-level overviews are valuable, but excessive detail can mask important patterns.
-The design objective of the PVDAS visual tools is to give users the power to control selection of patients to be displayed as well as the extent to which the displays focus on a specific suspected drug-event relationship or, instead, on other interesting temporal patterns which may unveil alternative explanations.
+The visual presentation of temporal medical data has been widely studied [1], -[3]; the frequent conclusion is that population-level overviews are valuable, but excessive detail can mask important patterns.
+The design objective of the PVDAS visual tools is to give users the power to control selection of patients to be displayed as well as the extent to which the displays focus on a specific suspected drug-event relationship or, instead, on other interesting temporal patterns which may suggest alternative explanations.

 The PVDAS visualization framework is a graphical timeline, in which patient data, such as enrollment periods, drugs, medical events, labs and procedures, are displayed for either a single patient or for multiple patients.
 The single-patient timeline additionally displays complete patient history (including the suspected drug(s)-event(s) relationships).
 The user interface includes capabilities to zoom to the periods of interest, to explore data at different levels of a terminology hierarchy, and, in the case of multi-patient timelines, to align the data according to significant events rather than absolute time.
 Navigation between multi-patient timelines and detailed single-patient timelines supports the search for alternative explanations.
 Close integration between the analytical modules and the patient visualization tools is a key design objective.
 An additional requirement is the ability to use patient data visualization tools in the process of constructing a custom analysis to help ensure that the analysis steps are actually selecting the desired set of patients.